- Open Training Calendar

 - Finance staff of small to medium-sized interested in applying their skills and knowledge to implement appropriate finance systems and broaden their knowledge on strategic financial management issues.

-Programme managers in international NGOs who advise and support local NGO partners.
+Programme managers in international NGOs who want to advise and support local NGO partners to manage their money well

 Previous financial management experience or training is not a requirement for this course.
 A good standard of education and the ability to work comfortably in English is essential.